Single Subject

 Complete the online Department Application with uploaded required documents and the $25 non-refundable application fee receipt.
 Please be sure to check the Save my progress and resume later box at the top of the application, so that you can update your application before it is submitted.
 Please use the same email to save and submit your Department Application.

-• Why do you want to work with groups of students between the ages of twelve (12) to seventeen (17)?
+• Why do you want to be a teacher and work with groups of students between the ages of twelve (12) to seventeen (17)?

 • How does your background and/or experience inform your decision to pursue a license that authorizes you to work with socially, culturally, and economically diverse groups of children in California?

-• Statement of Purpose for Teaching Credential Programs
+• Statement of Purpose for Teaching Credential Program Application

 Provide two forms/letters of recommendation that demonstrate a suitable disposition for teaching in public schools.